azmiozgen/geometry-friends-ai/README.md

 This project presents this game environment for developing game-playing AI.
 AI agent is trained by using reinforcement learning and inspired by the works of [yanpanlau](https://github.com/yanpanlau) for the game of [Flappy Bird](https://github.com/yanpanlau/Keras-FlappyBird).
-Unlike Flappy Bird, Geoemetry Friends is a harder game to solve by pure reinforcement learning.

 ## Installation